A Battle Won: Supporting a Disabled Veteran in Securing Fair Housing Rights

 Facing the Challenge Head-On:

 SWFHC stepped in to advocate for the veteran's fair housing rights.
 We assisted him in filing a Fair Housing complaint, which culminated in the waiver of the accumulated fees and a reimbursement of $400 to the veteran.
 This outcome brought relief to the veteran and reinstated the essence of fair housing rights.
 This case amplifies the necessity for advocacy to ensure that reasonable accommodations are granted where needed.
 It's a testament to the community's role in safeguarding the fair housing rights of all its members, particularly those from vulnerable groups.
-SWFHC remains steadfast in championing this cause, fostering an Arizona where everyone enjoys the right to fair, dignified, and supportive housing.
+The Fair Housing Act safeguards individuals with disabilities from discriminatory treatment in any housing transactions, if you feel you have experienced housing discrimination click contact button below.

 Tasha Lynch, Manager of Operations and Investigations